stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 yourself.
 These frameworks provide conventions and sets of tested components for your
 applications:

+- [Echo](https://echo.labstack.com/) - A small, convenient framework for Web applications
 - [chi](https://github.com/go-chi/chi) - A minimal router and middleware framework for Web API services.
 - [Buffalo](https://gobuffalo.io) - A full set of integrated tools and components for Web sites and applications.
-- [Echo](https://echo.labstack.com/) - A small, convenient framework for Web
-  applications
 - [Go kit](https://gokit.io/) - Microservices in enterprise architectures

-The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual components, rather than use one of the frameworks.
-For example, the _mux_ package from the Gorilla toolkit is often used as a direct replacement for the router that is provided by the Go standard library.

 Go Web applications can be deployed on a very wide variety of infrastructure.
 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Red Hat OpenShift](https://www.openshift.com) provide low-maintenance hosting, but you can set up any server to run Go applications.

-To produce applications for [AWS Lambda](https://aws.amazon.com/lambda/), use [Serverless](https://serverless.com/) or [Sparta](http://gosparta.io/).
+To produce applications for [AWS Lambda](https://aws.amazon.com/lambda/), use the [Serverless Framework](https://serverless.com/) or [AWS SAM](https://aws.amazon.com/serverless/sam/).

 # Web Clients

 The standard library for Go includes HTTP server and client software.
-These support both the HTTP 1.1 and HTTP/2 protocols.
 Use [resty](https://godoc.org/github.com/go-resty/resty) if you would like a more convenient API for REST client software.